-This test boring was performed in the southwestern area of the property.
-At this location, the upper five (5) to six (6) feet is loose to medium dense non-plastic silt with sand to a silt with low plasticity.
-Below the surficial silt stratum, medium dense to loose fine silty sand exists to the fifteen (15) foot depth.
-Below this depth, medium stiff highly plastic fat clay was encountered.
+This test boring was performed in the northeast area of the property.
+At this location, the upper five (5) to six (6) feet is loose to medium dense non-plastic silt with sand.
+Below the surficial silt stratum, stiff moderately plastic lean clay and medium stiff highly plastic fat clay were encountered.
 The boring was terminated in the fat clay stratum at the twenty-five (25) foot depth.